Portadown: Protestant churches

 In 1826, Saint Martin's Church of Ireland (Anglican) was built, and later renamed Saint Mark's.
 Before this, Church of Ireland members attended either Drumcree Parish Church or Seagoe Parish Church.

 The current Seagoe Parish Church of St. Gobhan's (Church of Ireland), was built in 1814.
 It replaced the many previous church foundations, dating from circa 7th century, that were located about one hundred yards distant.
 The ancient cemetery of Seagoe is adjacent to this site.
 The church is linked to Seagoe Primary School, which is maintained by the Church.
 It is one of the few remaining Anglican primary schools.
 The former Primus of the Scottish Episcopal Church, Most Revd David Chillingworth was rector at Seagoe for 19 years.
 St Columba's Parish on the Loughhall Road, and Knocknamuckley Church of Ireland (St. Matthias) on the Bleary Road are also extant parishes.

 There are two Presbyterian churches, First Portadown (aka Edenderry) Presbyterian Church (1822) and Armagh Road Presbyterian Church (1859).

 The Methodist church has operated at several different sites.
 It now stands in Thomas Street.

 In addition, there are Baptist meeting halls on Thomas Street and Killicomaine Road; an Elim Pentecostal church on Clonavon Avenue; a Quaker meeting hall on Portmore Street; and a large Free Presbyterian congregation meets in Levaghery.
 The pentecostal Light of the World Ministries are located in the town, as are the evangelical neocharismatic Vineyard Church.
 The Salvation Army have a hall in Edward Street.

+Orange Order

+Carleton Street Orange Hall (officially the WM Blacker Memorial Orange Hall & Carleton Street Heritage Centre) is an Orange hall used by the Portadown District LOL No. 1 of the Orange Order under the Grand Orange Lodge of Ireland since it opened in 1875.
+It is a Protestant religious fraternity that promotes Orange and Ulster Scots heritage.